Anagyrine: Background

 The toxicity of certain species of Lupinus plants has been known for several years.
 The plant is very common in western North America and is sometimes used in feed for cattle if the toxicity of the given lupine is low enough.
 The toxicity of the plant comes from a variety of toxins, however out of these chemicals anagyrine is the most well known for causing crooked calf disease when ingested by cows.
 The discovery of anagyrine was made in 1885 by French biologists Ernest Hardy (born Paris 1826) and N. Gallois, who isolated it from the highly toxic legume Anagyris foetida, while the earliest isolation of anagyrine from a lupinus plant was recorded in 1939.
 The toxin can be found in growing leaf material in a young lupinus plant and in the flower and seed of a mature plant, though varying concentrations of the alkaloid are present throughout lupines that contain anagyrine.
+It is also found in Thermopsis rhombifolia, though its role in T. rhombifolia toxicity is unknown.
 The first correlation between anagyrine and crooked calf disease was made by Richard Keeler in 1973.
 Recently there have been a few successful syntheses of anagyrine recorded, most notably one completed by Diane Gray and Timothy Gallagher.